 As a basic principle, consider swings and gliders as a standalone seating unit, with a possible side table for function.
 The additional space needed for these options means you’ll be investing in an experience — the single piece of furniture is all you need.
 However, a bench is great as a piece of a larger seating area, paired with deep seating chairs, Adirondack chairs, or rockers to add variety to a social gathering spot on the patio or around a firepit.

 About how much space will you need to fit a bench?
 Not too much — even our Yacht Club 60” Bench only measures about 60” by 24”.
 Account for an additional three feet in front of your bench for access and you’ll be good to go.
-With a glider you want to add a foot, or four total feet, of access space to accommodate the range of motion.
+With a glider, you want to add four total feet (two feet in front and two behind) of access space to accommodate the range of motion.

 With a swing you need a minimum of five feet in front of your swing and four feet behind the swing.
 Measure your space and ensure you have plenty of room, and that your new outdoor seating won’t overwhelm or crowd the other elements on your patio or porch.